Planting calendar

 Can I plant tomatoes directly in the ground in May in Indianapolis?

-Should I start seeds indoors or buy seedlings for May planting?
+Should I start peppers indoors or plant directly now?

 How often should I water container plants in May?